1971 Tampa mayoral election

 The 1971 Tampa mayoral election took place on September 14, 1971.
 Incumbent Mayor Dick A. Greco ran for re-election to a second term.
 He was challenged by former Mayor Nick Nuccio, whom he defeated in 1967.
 Greco defeated Nuccio in a landslide, winning 66 percent of the vote and avoiding the need for a runoff election.
-In the process, he became the first Mayor of Tampa to be re-elected since 1955.
-However, Greco did not end up serving his full term as mayor.
+In the process, he became the first mayor of Tampa to be re-elected since 1955.
+However, Greco did not end up serving his full term.
 He resigned from office in 1974, triggering a special election later that year.